 This policy sets out the school's approach to Personal, Social, Health and Economic Education (PSHE) and Relationships and Sex Education (RSE) delivery.
 It includes drugs education.
-Because Wellbrook School is not yet registered as an independent school consultation with staff, pupils and parents will be done retroactively when the school opens (see Appendix A), at which point this policy will be updated.
 This policy was compiled using guidance from the DfE guidance - Relationships Education, Relationships and Sex Education (RSE) and Health Education.